Home>Academics>Master Programs>Sciences Po Law School Clinic

 Selection Criteria

-Student selection and project assignment takes into account the student’s profile, her/his motivation, the specific requirements of selected projects, and the expectations of partners.
+Student selection and project assignment takes into account the student’s profile, their motivation, the specific requirements of selected projects, and the expectations of partners.

-Motivation to get involved throughout the academic year on the assigned project (even if the assigned project is not your first choice) and a commitment to follow all the academic requirements for the Clinic (i.e.: the dedicated clinical seminars + mandatory elective courses).
+• Motivation to get involved throughout the academic year on the assigned project (even if the assigned project is not your first choice) and a commitment to follow all the academic requirements for the.

-The selection process takes into account a student’s academic and professional background and the objectives of the Clinic, the selected program and the requirements of selected projects within this program (for example, language skills and experience, as well as professional and analytical rigor, team spirit, sense of initiative, etc).
+• The selection process evaluates the alignment between a student's academic and professional background and the objectives of the Clinic, the program requirements, and the specific needs of selected projects (for example, language skills and experience, as well as professional and analytical rigor, team spirit, sense of initiative, etc).

 Application Process